XPhyro/scripts/src/sh/pathfinding/README.md

 PLACEHOLDER

 ## Examples
-As an example, `getloc wallpaper` returns the path of the directory with the key `wallpaper` in, on average, 4.0 ms. `getfl` is a bit slower, with an average of 6.3 ms. Unsafe counterparts (i.e. `getlocunsafe` and `getflunsafe`) are respectively 1 and 3 ms faster.
-Apart from the main `getloc` and `getfl` utilities, there are `getflloc` and `getlocall`.
+As an example, `getdir wallpaper` returns the path of the directory with the key `wallpaper` in, on average, 4.0 ms. `getfl` is a bit slower, with an average of 6.3 ms. Unsafe counterparts (i.e. `getdirunsafe` and `getflunsafe`) are respectively 1 and 3 ms faster.
+Apart from the main `getdir` and `getfl` utilities, there are `getflloc` and `getdirall`.

 ## Other
 All benchmarks were done on a laptop with i7-8750H, 2667 MHz CL 15 RAM and a 7200 RPM HDD using `hyperfine` with sufficiently large number of warmup and benchmark iterations and `dash` (version 0.5.11.3) as `sh`.